yorku-ease/Model-Driven-Epidemiology/docs/SRS.md

 1.3.7 The grapical editor must provide undo-redo stacks of at least 50 actions

+### 1.4 Model Views

+1.4.1 A mathematical equations view is available for a generated model

+1.4.2 A model view is available using Eclipse as a list of model members

+1.4.3 A graphical view is available using [Sirius](https://www.eclipse.org/sirius/overview.html)

+1.4.4 A DSL view is available through any text editor

+1.4.5 A generated model is an XML file which is a view also available through any text editor

+1.4.6 *An expanded graphical view is available using **?*** TBD during a meeting if it is useful

 ## 2 Nonfunctional Requirements

 ### 2.1 Performance